Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

                         Type of data (illumina/nanopore/both)
 ```

-2. Create project folder and its relevant sub-directories. <!-- If your project folder already exists, this script will create the relevant subdirectories in that folder. --> _This script is case-sensitive—if you wanted to create the Project name `MERLIN` but gave `MERLiN` it will create the directories in `/nfs/turbo/umms-esnitkin/Project_MERLiN`, instead of `/nfs/turbo/umms-esnitkin/Project_MERLIN`._
+2. Create project folder and its relevant sub-directories. <!-- If your project folder already exists, this script will create the relevant subdirectories in that folder. --> _This script is case-sensitive—if you want to create Project folder  called `MERLIN` but gave `MERLiN` instead, the script will create the directories for `Project_MERLiN` instead of `Project_MERLIN`._

 > The `--dest_path` should be the path to turbo on Great Lakes i.e. `/nfs/turbo/umms-esnitkin/`, `--project_name` should be the name of your project and `--data_type` is illumina.